Buzzvil/buzzscreen-sdk-publisher/README_EN.md

 - **buzzscreen-sample-basic**: Basic BuzzScreen integration example that uses **buzzscreen-sdk-full**.
 - **buzzscreen-sample-custom**: Custom BuzzScreen integration example that uses **buzzscreen-sdk-core** and a customized lock screen.
 Please compare `SimpleLockerActivity` from **buzzscreen-sdk-full** with `CustomLockerActivity` from **buzzscreen-sdk-core** for further understanding.
 - **buzzscreen-sample-multi-process**: BuzzScreen integration sample that separates the lock screen process from the main process in order to increase memory usage efficiency.
 Please refer to [BuzzScreen SDK Integration Guideline - Advanced](ADVANCED-USAGE_EN.md) for more details.
-- **google-play-services_lib**: Google Play services library.
+- **google-play-services_lib**: Google Play Services library.
 Please refer to Google's [Setting Up Google Play Services](https://developers.google.com/android/guides/setup) guide for more details.

 ## Basic guide (buzzscreen-sample-basic)
 Our simplest integration method – add BuzzScreen to your Android application in just a few easy steps.